A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Conclusions

 \section{Conclusions}

-In this article, we have presented an ARL framework, comprising all RL techniques that use external information.
+In this article, we have reviewed ARL methods and presented an ARL framework, comprising all RL techniques that use external information.
 ARL methods use external information to supplement the information the agent receives from the environment to improve performance and decision-making.

 To describe the different ARL methods, we propose a taxonomy to classify the different functions of an externally-influenced RL agent.
 Through the analysis of the current literature, we have found seven key features that make up an ARL technique.
 They are divided into four processing components and three communication links.
 A definition and examples of each of these seven features have been presented.